joanms/recipe-database/README.md

 schema explanation above.
 The HTML templates are set up to format the recipes neatly once they are input.

 - **Search for recipes according to a wide range of criteria.**
-There is a search bar at the top of each page to allow users to search for any keywords they want.
 There are links to all the categories on the home page allowing users to see a list of all recipes in whichever category they are looking for.
-In addition, the page to list recipes (either by category or all recipes) has a sidebar allowing users to filter the results by various criteria such as category, allergens, dietary restrictions, country of origin and any keywords they wish to include in their search results.
+When a user clicks on the Search link in the navbar, they are taken to a search page which allows them to search for recipes according to various criteria such as keywords, categories, country of origin and dietary restrictions.

 - **Edit and delete recipes.**
 Each recipe page has buttons that users can click if they wish to edit or delete recipes.
 When the delete button is clicked, a warning appears telling